NEUBIAS/training-resources/_modules/filter_objects.md

   ###  Discuss with your neighbor

     1. Is it a good idea to manually remove objects (labels) from an image or should this rather be an automated procedure?
-    1. Is
-    1. What are the pros and cons of removing labels from the image as opposed to keeping all of them and removing the corresponding object measurements later during statisitical analysis of the measurement results?
+    1. What are the pros and cons of removing labels from the image as opposed to keeping all of them and removing the corresponding object measurements later during statistical analysis of the measurement results?

     > ## Solution
     > 1. Automated typically is better as it forces you to define objective and reproducible criteria for which objects to remove.